ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 # Details
 ## Emitting FixedRuntimeRep constraints

-The whole point of emitting a `RuntimeRep` constraint is to allow the typechecker to determine whether the `RuntimeRep` is actually fixed (e.g. performing type-family reduction if necessary).
+The point of emitting a `FixedRuntimeRep` constraint is to allow the typechecker to determine whether the `RuntimeRep` is actually fixed (e.g. performing type-family reduction if necessary).
 When encountering a type `ty :: k`,  to ensure it is representation-monomorphic, we first require that `k` be of the form `TYPE r`.
-If we can immediately determine that `r` is a specific `RuntimeRep` (e.g. `IntRep`), we're done; oherwise, we emit a `FixedRuntimeRep r` constraint.
+If we can immediately determine that `r` is a specific `RuntimeRep` (e.g. `IntRep`), we're done; otherwise, we emit a `FixedRuntimeRep r` constraint, to be solved by the constraint solver.

 Note that we must look through type synonyms to avoid emitting `FixedRuntimeRep` constraints, in order to handle the common case `type Type = TYPE ('BoxedRep 'Lifted)`.

 ### Where specifically are we emitting these constraints?